Publications & Media

 Assistant Professor of Music, Woodwinds, Director of Orchestra

-Dr. Karl Kolbeck is an Assistant Professor of Music at Wayne State College where he teaches applied woodwinds, woodwind methods, instrument repair, and directs the Wayne State College Orchestra and various woodwind chamber ensembles.
+Dr. Karl Kolbeck joined the faculty of Wayne State College in 2011, where he currently teaches all applied woodwind lessons, woodwind methods, coaches and conducts all woodwind chamber ensembles and the WSC Orchestra, in addition to teaching classes such as instrument repair, music history, and music appreciation, among others.
 He holds a Bachelor of Arts degree from Adams State College in Colorado as well as a Master of Music degree from The University of New Mexico, both in Clarinet Performance.
 He earned a Doctor of Musical Arts degree in Performance from Texas Tech University, where he served as a graduate part-time instructor and sabbatical replacement instructor for the clarinet studio.
-His primary teachers include Dr. Barry McGinnis, Keith Lemmons, and Dr. David Shea.
+Dr. Kolbeck is also a Nationally Certified Teacher of Music in Clarinet through the Music Teachers National Association.
+His primary teachers include Dr. Barry McGinnis, Keith Lemmons, Dr. David Shea, and David Dees.